coralnexus/puppet-coral/README.markdown

-## coraltech-global_lib module
+## coraltech-coral module

 ## Overview

+General purpose Puppet framework that focuses on extensibility and compatibility between 2.x / 3.x and Hiera / non-Hiera systems.

-This module installs misc global packages and utilities that do not fit neatly into specialized bundles.
+This module provides a core framework for building and utilizing other Puppet modules.
+It also installs misc packages and utilities that do not fit neatly into specialized bundles and creates and manages custom Facter facts that are loaded through the user environment.
+Finally it manages the general security procedures and tools on a server, among the most important functions are creating an extensible firewall rule system and a locked down default.

-Currently there are no parameters.
+TODO: Configuration template engine